Architectural Preferences of the Federal Government in Ottawa

 Manulife Place (1987).

-I think that to fully appreciate the architectural beauty of Ottawa, or any other city for that matter, we should not just look at individual buildings, but rather how distinct shapes, forms and styles are mingled together.
+I think that to fully appreciate the architectural beauty of Ottawa, or any other city for that matter, we should not just look at individual buildings, but rather at how distinct shapes, forms and styles are mingled together.

 My favourite combinations are where glass towers stand as a backdrop for century-old stone cathedrals.